yannickstruyf3/nutanix-karbon-engine-driver/README.md

 the driver binaries.
 For example, this driver is distributed via a GitHub release and can be downloaded from one of those URLs directly.

+## UI Development
+The UI code is located in the `ui-cluster-driver-nutanix` folder.

+This package contains a small web-server that will serve up the custom driver UI at `http://localhost:3000/component.js`.
+You can run this while developing and point the Rancher settings there.
+* `npm install`
+* `npm start`
+* The driver name can be optionally overridden: `npm start -- --name=DRIVERNAME`
+* The compiled files are viewable at http://localhost:3000.

+## UI Building

+For other users to see your driver, you need to build it and host the output on a server accessible from their browsers.

+* `npm run build`
+* Copy the contents of the `dist` directory onto a webserver.
+  * If your Rancher is configured to use HA or SSL, the server must also be available via HTTPS.